 There are a few things to find out about an HOA before putting an offer on a condo or a home.
 The mortgage lender’s assessment of your monthly mortgage payment includes the HOA fees.
 Check your credit score to be sure you are qualified for the increased monthly payment.
 You will want to be sure the home complies with the CC&Rs before you make an offer.

 If the home is out of compliance with the Association, it will be the responsibility of the seller to bring the house or condo back into compliance before the buyer move in.
-You should look to make sure the HOA has catastrophe insurance, if you’re looking to purchase a home in an area that is prone to hurricanes or tornado, which South Walton Beach is,.
+You should look to make sure the HOA has catastrophe insurance, if you’re looking to purchase a home in an area that is prone to hurricanes or tornado, like South Walton Beach.
 If it does not, you could be looking at a large sum on a special assessment to fix damage to common areas.